Jiang-Muyun/FAST/README.md

 ```

 ## Evaluating the Results
-After training, results will be saved in the `Results/FAST` directory, to calculate the accuracy, run:
+After training, results will be saved in the `Results/FAST` directory, to calculate accuracy, run:
 ```bash
 python3 FAST_BCIC2020Track3_eval.py
 ```